ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### RDP traffic is blocked
 {: #blocked-RDP-traffic}

-RDP traffic (port 3389) might be blocked by the Windows firewall, hardware firewall, or gateway (Vyatta, AT&T, Juniper, Fortigate).
+RDP traffic (port 3389) might be blocked by the Windows&reg; firewall, hardware firewall, or gateway (Vyatta, AT&T, Juniper, Fortigate).
 Check that your firewall allows RDP port 3389.

 ### The server has inadequate client access licenses
 {: #inadequate-client-access-licenses}